 In May of 2016, after a year of successful connecting around the globe, the Virtually Connecting Co-Directors announced that they had asked some well respected active members of the movement to act as Advisory Buddies to help make decisions about direction and resources.
 Since that time the role of the Advisory Buddy has evolved and several members have been added.

-A. Michael Berman (@amichaelberman) – Convener of Advisory Buddies, Onsite/Virtual participant, and Blogging Buddy: I lead the division of Technology & Communication at California State University Channel Islands in Ventura County, California.
+A. Michael Berman (@amichaelberman) – Convener of Advisory Buddies, Onsite/Virtual participant, and Blogging Buddy: I am the Chief Technology Innovation Officer for California State University Office of the Chancellor.
 I’ve been a computer science professor, I’ve developed software, and I wrote a C++ textbook back in the day.
 I blog at edtechcurmudgeon.com despite generally failing as a curmudgeon.
 I’m also involved with NMC (New Media Consortium) where I’m a member of the board of directors.
 I am an advocate for creating new opportunities at all levels of higher education for those who are underrepresented.
 Most days I enjoy life, and sometimes I make music.

 Laura Czerniewicz (@Czernie) – Advisory Buddy and Onsite Guest: Associate Professor Laura Czerniewicz has a long history engaging with open scholarship, open access and open education in higher education.
 She is the director of the Centre for Innovation in Learning and Teaching at the University of Cape Town (UCT), South Africa.
 Prior to that, she headed OpenUCT, a three-year Mellon funded initiative which culminated in an institutional repository designed to share both research and teaching resources, an enabling institutional open access policy, Guidelines supporting open access and research outputs.
 She blogs intermittently at http://lauraczerniewicz.uct.ac.za/.